apache/pulsar/site2/docs/io-use.md

 :::note

-When using a non-builtin connector, you need to specify the path of a archive file for the connector.
+When using a non-builtin connector, you need to specify the path of an archive file for the connector.

 :::